airpodsreplicas/airreps/docs/dictionary/quality-control.md

+---
+description: Understand 'QC' or Quality Control, a crucial step to verify the quality of a product in online communities, often through pictures.
+---

 # QC: Quality Control [PICS]

 "QC" stands for Quality Control.
 In online communities, "QC PICS" refers to pictures used to verify the quality of a purchased product.